FalconChristmas/fpp-linux-kernel/bbb-kernel/README.md

 The first step is to checkout the latest Beaglebone kernel sources via: git clone git://github.com/beagleboard/linux.git
 This kernel repo is very large so it might be best to checkout on a desktop and transfer the Beagle.
+The other option is to clone the specific tag without the history which is a little bit faster: git clone --depth 1 --branch 5.10.100-ti-r40 https://github.com/beagleboard/linux

 Then swith to the appropriate tag.
-For example: git checkout 5.4.106-ti-r31
+For example: git checkout 5.10.100-ti-r40

 Copy the default config for a beagle by: cp ./arch/arm/configs/bb.org_defconfig .config